If audio does not start automatically, please click the play button below.

 Why water?
 Water is the strongest and softest substance in the world, you can never use a knife and cut the liquid form of water in half, you will never see water going upstream by itself, yet water always finds its way out!
-Water will never have a head on collision with someone.
-Water is humble, gentle and wise.
+Water will never have a head-on collision with someone.
+Water is humble, gentle, and wise.
 Let me ask you, what are you made of?
 Yes!
 Water!
 73% of the body weight of an infant is water.
 Live your life like water, accept the reality, and love what is.
 It’s a guarantee that you will live a life that is happy and peaceful.

 2. Be present:

 The definition of Zen is that “There is no reality outside of here and now.”
 When you spend the current moment stuck in the past or the future, your life is slipping away right in front of you.
-I remember in 1988, when I saw my mom lying on a hospital bed, paralyzed from a stroke.
+I remember in 1988 when I saw my mom lying on a hospital bed, paralyzed from a stroke.
 I realized that there was not much difference between my mom and me.
-Physically she was paralyzed from head to toe and all she could do was blink her eyes.
-Emotionally and spiritually I was paralyzed, because I couldn’t help but keep going to the past and the future, and the consequence of that was feeling completely helpless and powerless.
+Physically she was paralyzed from head to toe, and all she could do was blink her eyes.
+Emotionally and spiritually, I was paralyzed because I couldn’t help but keep going to the past and the future, and the consequence of that was feeling completely helpless and powerless.
 This eye-opening experience inspired me to create this tool to help you be present.
 I call it “3 boxes”.

 Imagine there are three boxes in front of you.
-On the left the box represents the past, on the right the box represents the future, and the box in the middle represents here and now.
+On the left, the box represents the past, on the right the box represents the future, and the box in the middle represents here and now.

 If you want to experience shame and guilt, which box do you focus on?
 The past!
 If you want to experience fear, which box do you focus on?
 The future!
-If you want to experience love, peace and joy, which box do you focus on?
+If you want to experience love, peace, and joy, which box do you focus on?
 Yes, the answer is Here and Now!
 Just that simple!

 In reality, the past is done, you can’t go back to fix it no matter how remorseful you are.
-The future is not here, but you can scare yourself to death by thinking about the worst scenario and all kinds of “what ifs”.
+The future is not here, but you can scare yourself to death by thinking about the worst scenario and all kinds of “what ifs.”
 You will end up being paralyzed by this kind of neurotic fear.
 This neurotic FEAR stands for “False Evidence Appearing Real”!

 The untrained mind will constantly take you to the past and the future.
-That is why it is very difficult for you to stay present.
+That is why it is very difficult for us to stay present.
 Here is a simple exercise you can do to stay present: Identify everything in your surroundings in a very quick fashion.
-You will notice that your anxiety goes down, simply because in the moment no one is attacking you, your house is not on fire, you are OK exactly where you are!
+You will notice that your anxiety goes down, simply because at the moment no one is attacking you, your house is not on fire, you are OK exactly where you are!

-Now that we have chosen not to waste our time focusing on the things that are out of our control, we get to focus on the things that are absolutely under our control.
+Now that we have chosen not to waste our time focusing on the things that are outside of our control, we get to focus on the things that are absolutely under our control.
 What are the things that will bring us happiness?
 Love, forgive, and create the life just the way we want it!